“It Either Drives You Apart, or It Brings You Together”

 Once they were married, Katie stayed home to care for their children, though only two of their five lived.
 Their oldest, Harry, died when he was just two years old of a strep infection.
 Katie got pregnant almost immediately after, but she miscarried that baby at six months.
 It was another boy.
 Their third child, Rose, lived to adulthood, but she died at age twenty-two giving birth.
 The baby died, too.
 Only their two youngest daughters, Lillian and Eileen, lived.

 Katie and Adam apparently had a good marriage and loved each other very much.
-Katie says that when you have so many sad things happen, “it either drives you apart, or it brings you together.”
+Katie says that “when you have so many sad things happen, it either drives you apart, or it brings you together.”
 Katie and Adam did not go out much, preferring to stay home most of the time.
 Adam loved watching sports on television and was a season ticket holder for the White Sox.
 Katie had few hobbies except knitting and embroidery, though she was involved in many groups at church.
-Her daughter, Eileen, says that her mother had a reputation at church for “never saying no,” and could always be counted on to bring a hot dish to any event.
+Her daughter, Eileen reports that her mother had a reputation at church for “never saying no,” and could always be counted on to bring a hot dish to any event.
 For many years, she even coordinated all the funeral dinners at St. Joseph Catholic Church, which was very near their home.
 Eileen says that they have a whole closet full of embroidered pieces that Katie worked on over the years but which no one now seems to want.
 Both Eileen and Lillian claim to be downsizing their own homes and don’t want extra things, nor do any of the grandchildren want them.

 When she was finally released back home, Eileen and Lillian hired a housekeeper to come in and help her, but Katie proved to need too much care, especially as she seemed very confused at times.
 She would often forgot who the housekeeper was and would shout at her to get out of the house.
 Not knowing what else to do, Eileen and Lillian sat down with Katie and proposed admitting her to a nursing home.
 They say that Katie was very accepting of the decision at the time, but now, however, she doesn’t seem to remember that conversation.
 She believes she is only here until her “feet heal,” even though there is nothing currently wrong with her feet.
 She says that she is resigned to make the best of her situation until that happens, when “Eileen will come to take me home.”